HayZun/cartosi/README.md

 1. Go on the config page of Carto-SI plugin and fill token and tenant fill.
 2. Go on the page "Automatic actions" which is found on the Setup menu.
 3. Seach "Carto-SI".
-4. Launch the plugin (click on the execute button).
+4. Launch the automatic action (click on the execute button).

 Applications from Carto-SI are imported on the menu Plugin/Carto-SI.